moveit/moveit.ros.org/documentation/contributing/code/index.markdown

 Please note that we rely on clang-format version **3.8**.
 Sadly, newer versions are not fully backward compatible.

+clang-format requires a configuration file in the root of your catkin workspace.
+The MoveIt! repo contains this file [here](https://github.com/ros-planning/moveit/blob/kinetic-devel/.clang-format).

 ### Command Line

-Format single file:
+Format a single file:

     clang-format-3.8 -i -style=file MY_ROS_NODE.cpp

-Format entire directory recursively including subfolders:
+Format an entire directory recursively including subfolders:

     find . -name '*.h' -or -name '*.hpp' -or -name '*.cpp' | xargs clang-format-3.8 -i -style=file $1